 Learning foreign languages has made me aware of the fact that different languages share similar scheme and impose general rules and constraints in terms of the language structure.
 What I found fascinating about generative grammar was that it provided tools for me to approach language as a system from an empirical point of view and study its regulations and limitations and try to include them in a theoretical framework.
-Since then, my main research interests encompass morphology and syntax of natural languages, especially NPs and DPs, and that is the investigation of nominal modification, case assignment, argument licensing, language acquisition, morpho-syntactic features of nouns and their cognitive processing.
+Since then, my main research interests encompass morphology and syntax of natural languages, especially NPs and DPs, and that is the investigation of nominal modification, argument licensing, morpho-syntactic features of nouns and their cognitive processing.